coffee makers icon

 Usually, making coffee for more than 2 people can be a bit of a hassle.
 Either you have to splash out on an expensive super-automatic espresso machine or you’re looking at a drip coffee maker to batch brew.
 But if you like wildly different styles of coffee, then it gets more complex.

 Cue DeLonghi riding on their white horse.
-They’ve provided the solution in the shape of their All-in-One offering which combines an espresso machine with a drip coffee maker.
+They’ve provided the solution in the shape of their All-in-One offering, which combines a simple espresso machine with a drip coffee maker.
 So, everyone should be kept happy and caffeinated.

 Let’s get one thing straight: this isn’t aimed at espresso aficionados.
-Instead, combination coffee espresso machines are for those who like a latte or cappuccino in the morning but also need the volume of a pot of coffee throughout the day.
+Instead, combination coffee espresso machines are for those who like an occasional latte or cappuccino but also need a full pot of coffee throughout the day.
 Or maybe even the much-needed caffeine hit of a red-eye coffee.

 With a reusable filter and delay timer for the drip alongside the ability to use E.S.E. pods on the espresso side, convenience is everything here.